mm80843/T3.5/docs/Benef/PBN__Benef_1.md

 WBE provides insights into the degree of infection spread in a population, helping regional health authorities estimate the state of infection in a specific region more accurately.

-## Description of Benefits pertaining to Beneficiaries
+## Description of actual returns pertaining to this benefit

 * [Accurate estimation helps in resource allocation, planning targeted interventions, and making informed decisions to control the spread of the virus, reducing the impact on public health and the economy.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_1.md)